A Survey of Natural Language Generation: Text Abbreviation

 In the decoder size, the decoder generates the hidden state $\mathbf{h}_t^d$ at the $t$-th time step through an LSTM network.
 Then the sentence-level and word-level dynamic attention $\beta_i$ and $\alpha_{i,j}$ are formulated as:

 Finally, the static and dynamic attentions are combined into $\tilde{\alpha}_{i,j}$ to reweight the article token representations and predict the probability distribution $P_V$ over vocabulary $V$:

 However, the answer interaction is not considered by previous works and the incorrectness of the generated distractors cannot be guaranteed.
-To address this problem, Qiu \textit{et al.} \cite{qiu2020automatic} propose a framework consisting of reforming modules and an attention-based distractor generator.
+To address this problem, Qiu \textit{et al.} \cite{qiu2020automatic} propose a framework consisting of reforming modules and an attention-based distractor generator, which is the state-of-the-art method on most widely adopted datasets (e.g., RACE).
 The reforming modules use the semantic distances to constrain the effect of words that are strongly related to the correct answer, and the distractor generator leverages the information of the reformed question and passage to generate the initial state and context vector respectively.
 In detail, three contextual encoders are first applied to encode the passage, question and its answer into $\mathbf{P}$, $\mathbf{Q}$ and $\mathbf{A}$, then an attention mechanism and a fusion kernel are leveraged to enrich the question and answer representations into $\tilde{\mathbf{Q}}$ and $\tilde{\mathbf{A}}$, where $\tilde{\mathbf{Q}}$ is formulated by:

 In the reforming question module, the reformed question $\dot{\mathbf{Q}}_i$ is calculated through a self-attend layer and a gate layer as:

 And in the reforming passage module, the reformed passage $\tilde{\mathbf{P}}$ is calculated by: